Representative families for matroid intersections, with applications to location, packing, and covering problems: Preliminaries

 \subsection{Sets and set functions}

+By \(\N\), we denote the natural numbers including zero.
+By \(\F_p\), we denote the field on \(p\)~elements.
+Usually, we study set systems over a \emph{universe}~$U=\{1,\dots,n\}$.
 By \(A\uplus B\), we denote the union of sets~\(A\) and~\(B\) that we require to be disjoint.
 By convention, the intersection of no sets is the whole universe and the union of no sets is the empty set.

 \begin{definition}[partition] We call \(Z_1,\dots,Z_\ell\) a \emph{partition} of a set~\(A\) if \(Z_1\uplus\dots\uplus Z_\ell=A\) and \(Z_i\ne\emptyset\) for each~\(i\in\{1,\dots,\ell\}\). \end{definition}